Azure/Cloud-Native/website/blog-cnny/2023-02-08/index.md

   --dns-zone-resource-id=$DNS_ZONE_ID
 ```

-The add-on will deploy a new Azure Managed Identity.
-This managed identity is used by the [`external-dns` controller](https://learn.microsoft.com/azure/aks/web-app-routing?WT.mc_id=containers-84290-pauyu&tabs=without-osm#web-application-routing-add-on-overview:~:text=external%2Ddns%20controller%3A%20Watches%20for%20Kubernetes%20Ingress%20resources%20and%20creates%20DNS%20A%20records%20in%20the%20cluster%2Dspecific%20DNS%20zone.%20Note%20that%20this%20is%20only%20deployed%20when%20you%20pass%20in%20the%20%2D%2Ddns%2Dzone%2Dresource%2Did%20argument.), which is deployed into your Kubernetes cluster to write DNS entries on your behalf.
+The add-on will also deploy a new Azure Managed Identity which is used by the `external-dns` controller when writing Azure DNS zone entries.
 Currently, it does not have permission to do that, so let's grant it permission.

 ```bash
 # This is where resources are automatically deployed by AKS